Swindon Town F.C.: 1969–2000

 In 1969, Swindon beat Arsenal 3–1 to win the League Cup for the only time in the club's history.
 As winners of the League Cup, Swindon were assured of a place in their first European competition: the Inter-Cities Fairs Cup.
 However, the Football Association had previously agreed to inclusion criteria with the organizers which mandated that only League Cup winners from Division One would be able to take part.
 As the team were not eligible, the short-lived Anglo-Italian competitions were created to give teams from lower divisions experience in Europe.
-The first of these, the 1969 Anglo-Italian League Cup, was contested over two legs against Coppa Italia winners A.S.
-Roma.
+The first of these, the 1969 Anglo-Italian League Cup, was contested over two legs against Coppa Italia winners AS Roma.
 Swindon won 5–2, with the scorer of two goals in the League Cup final – Don Rogers – scoring once and new acquisition Arthur Horsfield acquiring his first hat-trick for the club.
 The team then went on to win the 1970 Anglo-Italian Cup competition in a tournament beset by hooliganism.
-The final against S.S.C.
-Napoli was abandoned after 79 minutes following pitch invasions and a missile barrage, with teargas being employed to allow the teams to return to the dressing room.
+The final against SSC Napoli was abandoned after 79 minutes following pitch invasions and a missile barrage, with teargas being employed to allow the teams to return to the dressing room.

 Following management changes, Swindon had a long unsuccessful period culminating in them being relegated in 1982 to the Fourth Division, the lowest professional Football League at the time.
 They were eventually promoted as champions in 1986 with the club achieving a Football League record of 102 points, the second club to score over 100 points in a season, York City having totalled 101 two years earlier.
 A year later they won the Third Division play-offs to achieve a second successive promotion.
-Promotion campaign Manager Lou Macari left in 1989 to take charge of West Ham United with veteran midfielder, and former Argentine international, Ossie Ardiles replacing him.
+Promotion campaign Manager Lou Macari left in 1989 to take charge of West Ham United with veteran midfielder, and former Argentine international, Osvaldo Ardiles replacing him.
 In his first season, Swindon were Second Division play-off winners, but the club later admitted 36 charges of breaching league rules, 35 due to illegal payments made to players, and were relegated to the Third Division — giving Sunderland promotion to the First Division and Tranmere Rovers to the Second Division.
 The scandal saw then-chairman Brian Hillier being given a six-month prison sentence and chief accountant Vince Farrar being put on probation.
 A later appeal saw Swindon Town being allowed to stay in the Second Division.